jlab-hep/-rd53a_software_doc/docs/rd53a_demo_flow.md

 # QC Software doc

 This is a documentation about the SW packages for module QC.<br>
-The doc describes how to use the packages folloing the flow of the module assembly and its QC.<br>
+The doc describes how to use the packages according the flow of the module QC.<br>

 ![SW_structure](images/SW_structure.png)
 * `Production DB`: A central DB for ITk,setup in Czech.<br>